Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Be sure to highlight any achievements
+- Make sure to highlight any achievements

 Education:

-- In the list, include your degrees or certifications and the colleges you attended
+- Include your degree or certifications and the colleges you attended

 Skills: